gahill18/enpm697_finalproject/Writeup.md

 Knowing our attack space, we can decide what we want our malware to do:

 1. Partially automate target acquisition via web scraping and local network callouts
-2. Access/Exfiltrate information
+2. Read/Exfiltrate/Encrypt Files
 3. Control/Reassign part or all of an infected device's computing resources
 4. Log infection rates and resource usage

 ### Target Research

 What do we know about web servers?

 ### Choosing an Exploit